Creating a List with mixed data types

 print(fruit)

-altered.
-Tuples are typically created using parentheses (e.g., ("apple", "banana",
+elements cannot be altered, added, or removed.
+Tuples are typically created using parentheses (e.g., ("apple",

-), though parentheses are only strictly necessary in certain cases (for example,
+"banana", "cherry")), though parentheses are only strictly necessary in certain cases.

 # Creating a Tuple